Ephesians 5:21-22

 The Phillips paraphrase ("You wives must learn to adapt yourselves") is an unfortunate attempt to make this verse more palatable.
 In Colossians Paul clearly issues this same instruction as a command...

-Wives, be subject (present imperative) to your husbands, as is fitting in the Lord.
-(See notes Colossians 3:18)
+Wives, be subject (present imperative - calls for this attitude to be the Spirit filled wife's lifestyle) to your husbands, as is fitting in the Lord.
+(Col 3:18-note)

 Paul now discusses marriage which he uses as a picture of the church, the mystery of Jews and Gentiles in one Body, the Bride of Christ.
 The secret of harmony in the home is two Spirit filled believers!
 Warren Wiersbe adds that...

-The unity of the church (see note Ephesians 4:3) and the harmony of the home both depend on the Spirit.
+The unity of the church (Ep 4:3-note) and the harmony of the home both depend on the Spirit.
 It is power from within, not pressure from without, that holds the church and the home together.
 (Wiersbe, W. W. Wiersbe's Expository Outlines on the New Testament.
 Wheaton, Ill.: Victor Books

 Wayne Barber emphasizes what the verb hupotasso does not mean stating...